Couples who take my online lessons often ask for a pregnancy meditation script to help with fertility.

 - Sit comfortably with good posture.
 Make sure your spine is straight but relaxed.
 Close your eyes.

-- Take 10 deep mindful breaths, focusing your mind on the sensation of your breath moving through your body.
+- Take ten deep mindful breaths.
+Focus on the sensation of your breath moving through your body.

-- Cradle your tummy with your hands, imagining that there is a healthy baby inside.
+- Cradle your tummy with your hands.
+Visualize your healthy baby inside.
 Now watch your breath moving around this spot.

-- Continuing to breathe mindfully, let thoughts and feelings come and go as they will while you continue to focus on breathing.
+- Continue to breathe mindfully.
+Let thoughts and feelings come and go as they will while you continue to focus on breathing.

-Meanwhile, the father-to-be can also use meditation for couvade syndrome, which is when the expectant father exhibits symptoms related to pregnancy.
-Breathing meditation helps fathers-to-be to relax and stay healthy too.
+Meanwhile, the father-to-be can also use breathing meditation for couvade syndrome.
+This is when the expectant father exhibits symptoms related to pregnancy.

-Breathing meditation is especially important in the third trimester of pregnancy, when stress and anxiety can set in and affect the birth outcome.
+Breathing meditation is especially important in the third trimester of pregnancy.
+During this time, stress and anxiety can set in and affect the birth outcome.
 Just remember to breathe mindfully.
 As Zen Master Thich Nhat Hanh would say, “My breath is my anchor.”

-Another labor meditation technique is to visualize your cervix as a lotus flower that is blossoming, while thinking, “Opening.
+Another labour meditation technique is to visualize your cervix as a lotus flower that is blossoming while thinking, “Opening.
 Opening…”

-Stress significantly affects your chemical balance and is a leading cause of infertility according to research from Alice D. Domar, PhD published in the journal Dialogues in Clinical Neuroscience.
+Stress significantly affects your chemical balance.
+Indeed, it is a leading cause of infertility according to research from Alice D. Domar, PhD published in the journal Dialogues in Clinical Neuroscience.

-In Buddhist Loving Kindness you create feelings of love and compassion.
-This in turn balances your body and mind and helps you to get pregnant.
-The basic loving kindness meditation script for fertility is “May [I] have love and kindness.
+The basic loving-kindness meditation script for fertility is “May [I] have love and kindness.
 May I be free from suffering.
 May I have the strength to overcome any obstacles in my life.”
+Then repeat this script for your baby, and then for others.
 Again, refer to our main menu for in-depth guides to all these methods.

 You can also use loving kindness as a daily affirmation for pregnancy, by saying, “I am loving and caring for my baby.”

-I really like the following guided meditation script for fertility.
+Here is the best guided meditation for fertility.

 Yoga works both your body and mind at the same time.
-This creates complete body and mind relaxation and helps your body to prepare for fertility and, when pregnant, to have a healthy birth.
+This creates complete body and mind relaxation and helps you prepare for fertility.

-Yoga will help you to feel positive about childbirth, and your attitude will have a big affect on your chances of conceiving.
-It is also helpful when you are using reproduction technology according to research from Sara Darbandi, et. al. published in the journal Alternative Therapies in Health and Medicine
+Yoga will help you to feel positive about childbirth.
+And your attitude will have a big effect on your chances of conceiving.
+Yoga also helps when you are using reproduction technology according to research from Sara Darbandi, et. al. published in the journal Alternative Therapies in Health and Medicine

 Mantra (or “japa”) is the recitation of specific words, phrases or sounds.
-Many religions believe that reciting mantras helps with a variety of problems (there are mantras for everything ranging from money to love).
+Many religions believe that reciting mantras helps with a variety of problems.

 One wonderful daily mantra for pregnancy is “I am breathing strong breaths to support my baby”.